This post may contain affiliate links. Find more info in my disclaimer.

 1st September - 30th May: Same as above except no departures at 10.30am, 5.30pm, 7.30pm, 9.30pm or 10.30pm.
 Service stops at 8.30pm.

-The ferry can get really busy and a little stressful for visitors.
+The ferry can get very busy and a little stressful for first-time users.
 Follow my top tips for an enjoyable trip across the bay:

 Here are some suggested itineraries you can use: